efflore/ui-element/README.md

 - `derive()` returns a getter function for the current value of the derived computation
 - `effect()` accepts a callback function to be exectuted when used signals change

-Unlike the [TC39 Signals Proposal](https://github.com/tc39/proposal-signals), Cause & Effect uses a much simpler push-based approach, effectively just decorator functions around signal getters and setters.
-All work till DOM updates is done synchronously and eagerly.
-As long as your computed functions are pure and DOM side effects are kept to a minimum, this should pose no issues and is even faster than doing all the checks and memoization and scheduling in the more sophisticated push-then-pull approach of the Signals Proposal.
+Unlike the [TC39 Signals Proposal](https://github.com/tc39/proposal-signals), Cause & Effect uses a much simpler approach, effectively just decorator functions around signal getters and setters.
+All work is done synchronously and eagerly.
+As long as your computed functions are pure and DOM side effects are kept to a minimum, this should pose no issues and is even faster than doing all the checks and memoization in the more sophisticated push-then-pull approach of the Signals Proposal.

 If you however want to use side-effects or expensive work in computed function or updating / rendering in the DOM in effects takes longer than an animation frame, you might encounter glitches.
 If that's what you are doing, you are better off with a mature, full-fledged JavaScript framework.